Description

 it doesn’t mean that Agile doesn’t analyze the functional and nonfunctional impact of the changes

 adequately.
-It does it, but just that the process followed is lightweight and adaptive.
+It does it, but just that the process followed is lightweight and adaptive. - Deliver working software frequently, from a couple of weeks to a couple of

 months, with a preference to the shorter timescale.